GoDev87/native-mac-rpgm/README.md

 destination as the second argument.
 The script deliberately does not replace existing output.

-### The `window.onload` hook cannot be found
+### The MV `window.onload` hook cannot be found

-The generated deployment's `www/js/main.js` differs from the standard RPG Maker MV layout or has been modified.
+The deployment's `js/main.js` differs from the standard RPG Maker MV layout or has been modified.
 Restore the normal `window.onload = function() {` entry point, or adapt the save-hook insertion in the script to the custom file.
+This check does not apply to MZ.

 ### NW.js cannot be downloaded